 The committee also supports Westwood’s efforts to measure and offset greenhouse gas emissions.
 As part of our work to be responsible citizens of the world, Westwood commits to offsetting our carbon emissions generated through air travel.

 Westwood began purchasing carbon credits to offset our annual carbon footprint generated by air travel in 2021.
 In 2022, Westwood’s carbon credits supported the “Seeing the Forest through the Trees” program.

 Carbon Effect Certificate

 One of our eco-friendly initiatives for the Green Committee is to securely shred and recycle.
-In 2021, we shred or recycled nearly 15,000 pounds of paper with Iron Mountain, resulting in the following benefits:
+In 2021, we shred or recycled nearly 2.66 US short tons of paper with Iron Mountain, resulting in the following benefits:

 Once our paper is shredded, the materials are transported to paper mills for pulping.
 This process provides both security benefits and environmental benefits by reducing pollution, preserving landfill space and saving trees, water and energy resources.

 All calculations for metrics in this report were calculated by an independent third party named Quantis, a leading lifecycle assessment consulting firm specializing in supporting companies to measure, understand and manage the environmental impacts of their products, services and operations.